BigQuery collaboration enhanced

 Without leaving your IDE, you can send a single query — or multiple queries — to colleagues in just two clicks.

-Simply hit “Send Query To” in a specific query tab’s dropdown if you want to share a specific query.
+Simply hit “Send Query To” in a specific tab’s dropdown if you want to share a specific query.

 Then just enter the email of your query’s recipient and BOOM.
 That’s it.